nimishsrivastav/encryption-tool/README.md

 ## Folder Structure for File Storage
 Below is the folder structure for file storage in the utility:

-📦files
- ┣ 📂decrypted_files
- ┃ ┗ 📜test.txt
- ┣ 📂encrypted_files
- ┃ ┗ 📜test.txt.enc
- ┗ 📂uploaded_files
- ┃ ┣ 📜test.txt
- ┃ ┗ 📜test.txt.enc
+![folder_structure_for_file_storage](/assets/images/folder_structure_for_file_storage.PNG)

 These folders will be created by the utility if not present.
-Files will be stored as below:
-![folder_structure_for_file_storage](/assets/images/folder_structure_for_file_storage.PNG)

 ## Working of Utility
 Below is the first page which user sees when the utility is started: ![welcome_page](/assets/images/welcome_page.PNG)